-Seeing as how you are familiar with the divorce process then it should come as no surprise that you will need to keep a certified copy of your Final Decree of Divorce handy.
+Seeing as how you are familiar with the divorce process, it should be no surprise that you will need to keep a certified copy of your Final Decree of Divorce handy.

 Check your Divorce Decree before proceeding further

-It is fairly common for a woman to request a name change in conjunction with a divorce.
-It can be an unwanted reminder of a marriage that did not work in the long term.
+It is relatively common for a woman to request a name change in conjunction with a divorce.
+It can be an unwanted reminder of a marriage that did not work long term.
 The name change will likely be towards the end of the document.

-If your divorce is not yet final make sure that you have your attorney request a name change at the outset of your case.
-If this was not done you can always amend your petition for divorce as long as you are not within thirty days of your trial date.
+If your divorce is not yet final, make sure that you have your attorney request a name change at the outset of your case.
+If this was not done, you could always amend your divorce petition if you are not within thirty days of your trial date.

 Social Security Card

-You will need to fill out a form called “SS-5” through the Social Security Administration in order to facilitate to changing of your name on your Social Security card.
-To change the information on your card you must provide the government with documents in order to prove your identity, support the change you are requesting and establish the reason for the change.
+You will need to fill out a form called "SS-5" through the Social Security Administration to facilitate changing your name on your Social Security card.
+To change the information on your card, you must provide the government with documents to prove your identity, support the change you are requesting and establish the reason for the difference.

-For example, your name change request requires you to provide a copy of your Divorce Decree which shows your new and old name in use.
-A driver’s license will also be needed in order to verify your identity.
-Once you have the required documents you can head over to any Social Security office with the completed form.
+For example, your name change request requires you to provide a copy of your Divorce Decree, which shows your new and old name in use.
+A driver's license will also be needed to verify your identity.
+Once you have the required documents, you can head over to any Social Security office with the completed form.

-Once you are in the office the folks working there will review your personal documents and then give to you a certificate showing that your name change request has been approved by Social Security.
-The certificate is important as you can request other name changes on various documents while you wait to actually get your new social security card which bears your updated name.
+Once you are in the office, the folks working there will review your documents and then give you a certificate showing that Social Security has approved your name change request.
+The certificate is essential as you can request other name changes on various documents while you wait to get your new social security card which bears your updated name.

 Getting a Driver's License with your new name imprinted

-Another place that as a recently divorced person you may want to go to the Department of Motor Vehicles or Department of Public Safety offices in order to get a new Driver’s License.
+Another place that, as a recently divorced person, you may want to go to is the Department of Motor Vehicles or Department of Public Safety offices to get a new Driver's License.